 If you would like to retrieve your items at any other time, you can get a key to the storage room from the Facilities Management office (during regular business hours) or from your RA.
 You will be required to leave your HUID with Facilities or your RA while you have the key.
 During the month of August, HLS Security can also let you into the storage areas after hours or on the weekends.
 Call HUPD at 617-495-1215 and tell them that you need an HLS Security guard to let you into the storage area.

-Students in Hastings 2 bedroom suites, 1637 Massachusetts Ave 2 bedroom apartments, and 1637 Massachusetts Ave 2 bedroom efficiencies will have a suitemate.
+Students in Hastings 2 bedroom suites, the North Hall 2 bedroom suite, 1637 Massachusetts Ave 2 bedroom apartments, and 1637 Massachusetts Ave 2 bedroom efficiencies will have a suitemate.
 Students in 3 Mellen and 5 Mellen will have multiple suitemates.
 Suitemate contact information will be emailed to all students in a suite at the beginning of July.

 Things to consider bringing to HLS